AndroidPillars/Node.js/README.md

 # Points to get Remember

-- Whenever you are opening an existing Application you have to install the npm package using,
+- Whenever you are opening an existing Application, you have to install the npm package using,
   &nbsp;
   ```ruby
   npm install